snozbot/fungus/Docs/fungus_lua/execute_lua.md

 #  Evaluating expressions

 The Fungus If command can only compare 2 variables at a time.
-For more complex expressions involving multiple variables or [math functions](http://lua-users.org/wiki/MathLibraryTutorial), you can use Lua to evaluate the expression and store the result in a Flowchart variable.
+For more complex expressions involving multiple variables or [math functions], you can use Lua to evaluate the expression and store the result in a Flowchart variable.

 1. Add a Flowchart object (Tools > Fungus > Create > Flowchart).
 Add some variables to the Flowchart.
 2. Add a LuaBindings object (Tools > Fungus > Create > LuaBindings)